-Scotland walking events and festivals are springing up everywhere to cater for the nation’s growing obsession with keeping fit and living healthier lifestyles.
-With so many of these events, I thought it appropriate to provide you with listings of a select few of the most popular annual events for walking enthusiasts.
-With our great terrain, you can enjoy the best of walking in Scotland with coastal and woodland walks, and with routes to suit both experienced walkers and beginners.
+Our Scotland walking events and festivals are springing up everywhere to cater for the nation’s growing obsession with keeping fit, losing weight and living healthier lifestyles.

+I have listed some of the most popular annual events for walking enthusiasts.
+With our great terrain, you can enjoy the best of walking in Scotland with hill, coastal and woodland walks, with routes to suit all, from experienced walkers to beginners.

 Ballater-Royal Deeside Walking Festival